What is cultivated meat?

 Maximizing potential

-The holy grail of the cultivated meat industry is to produce a complex meat product such as a steak or chicken breast in a pre-programmed way, each and every time.
+The holy grail of the cultivated meat industry is to produce a complex meat product, such as a steak or chicken breast, in a pre-programmed way each and every time.
 However, current technologies cannot yet accomplish this feat.
 Significant advances in tissue engineering techniques will be needed to commercialize structured products at scale.
-Additional challenges lie in discovering the methods and materials that will be most amenable to large-scale production.
+Additional challenges lie in discovering the methods and materials most amenable to large-scale production.

 Check out additional reading and resources

-Discover papers, GFI resources, ongoing research projects, and research opportunities related to cultivated meat scaffolds.
+Discover papers, resources, ongoing research projects, and research opportunities related to cultivated meat scaffolds.

 GFI resources